• Skip to primary navigation

 Australian Lamb

-As I said when we made the Asparagus Aussie Lamb Crostini a few days ago, Aussie Lamb is incredible -- the quality and flavor is exceptional.
+Just as I said when I made Asparagus Aussie Lamb Crostini, Aussie Lamb is incredible - the quality and flavor is exceptional.

 The wide open spaces in Australia allow producers to have a natural approach to ranching that enables animals to roam freely and without stress.
 Since the lamb is free-range and feeds on abundant pasturelands, its flavor is mild and it's naturally lean and tender.